 Erica’s objective is to teach coach these startups how to tell their startup’s story the most effective and empathetic way possible.
-Trust me when I say, she’s good at what she does.
+Trust me when I say that she’s good at what she does.

-We did an exercise with her where the startups would provide causal information about what their startup is, maybe 60 seconds or less, and she’ll instantly whip up a pitch with a storyline that’ll hook you into buying whatever she’s selling.
+We did an exercise with her where the startups would provide causal information about what their startup is, maybe 60 seconds or less, and she’ll instantly whip up a pitch with a storyline that’ll hook you into buying whatever she’s selling, I mean storytelling.

 In addition to her identifying the cultural differences with American conversation style with the rest of the world, she also spent a lot of time on what she calls, the Keys to Every Single Interaction: